 For more great Health and Nutrition Tips refer to the websitePositivehealthwellness.com

 Glycemic Index Diet (GI Diet) and Diabetes

-A low Glycemic index diet can be particularly effective for people with diabetes if portion control is also applied to those foods with higher carbohydrate content.
+A low Glycemic index diet can be particularly effective for people with Diabetes!

-Low GI diets are diets which incorporate foods which are more slowly converted into energy by the body.
+Low GI diets are diets which incorporate foods like fruit and vegetables which are more slowly converted into energy by the body.

 What does Low and High GI mean?